Stock market today: Asian markets track Wall Street's decline, eroding last year's gains

 Another report on Wednesday will show how many job openings U.S. employers were advertising at the end of November, data that the Federal Reserve follows closely.
 Friday will bring the U.S. government’s monthly tally of job growth across the country.

-In other trading, U.S. benchmark crude oil gained 1 cent to $70.39 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil lost 2 cents to $70.36 per barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, lost 4 cents to $75.85 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.